African countries temporarily suspend AstraZeneca vaccine | DW | 17.03.2021

 DR Congo has joined a host of other African nations that have also suspended the use of AstraZeneca.

-"The scientific council suggests that we do not continue to use this vaccine until the preliminary investigations are completed," Cameroon's health minister Manaouda Malachie told journalists, adding that his country would store all doses received so far until there was more clarity about the safety and the side effects of the vaccine.
+"The scientific council suggests that we do not continue to use this vaccine until the preliminary investigations are completed," Cameroon's health minister, Manaouda Malachie, told journalists, adding that his country would store all doses received so far until there was more clarity about the safety and side effects of the vaccine.

 Over a dozen European countries stopped administering the AstraZeneca vaccine this week following reports that it could lead to potentially dangerous blood clots.
 The European Medicines Agency and the World Health Organization (WHO) are currently investigating the reports.